 We have also appointed a Privacy Officer who is responsible for the organization's compliance.
-The Privacy Officer for CRS is John Winkels.
+The Privacy Officer for CRS is Dave Finn.
 This individual will respond to any requests to obtain or correct personal information, as well as any inquiries or comments regarding your information.
 Our Privacy Officer will respond within 48 hours and can be contacted in the following manner:

 ATTN: Dave Finn

 Toll free: 800-545-1904 ext.
 1206

 2. Identification of Purpose: Why our organization collects information

 CRS collects information for the purpose of accounts receivable management / debt recovery.
 All information gathered is used to assist our employees in the collection of delinquent accounts - whether residential or commercial - for either an external client or for our company (i.e. CRS does purchase, own and maintain various portfolios of debtor accounts).